 Ku.Be House of Culture and Movement

-The 3,200m2 Ku.Be House of Culture and Movement was designed for the municipality of Frederiksberg as a focal point for both the immediate community and also the wider area of Copenhagen; one that the people themselves could take ownership of and that would evolve its programme based on the specific wants and needs of its users.
-The project is a new typology, developed out of the response to a brief that solely asked for a building that would bring people together and improve the quality of life.
-In reply, MVRDV and ADEPT answered with one that blends theatre, sport and learning into a space where body and mind are activated to promote a more healthy life for everyone, regardless of age, ability or interest; creating links between people that wouldn’t otherwise connect with each other.
+The 3,200m2 Ku.Be House of Culture and Movement was designed for the municipality of Frederiksberg as a focal point for both the immediate community and the greater Copenhagen; one that the community could take ownership of and that would adapt based to the specific wants and needs of its users.
+The project is a novel typology, developed out of the response to a brief that asked only for a building that would bring people together and improve their quality of life.
+In response MVRDV and ADEPT’s proposal combines theater, sport and learning into a space where body and mind are activated and bonds are forged regardless of age, ability or interest.

-The route through the building focuses on developing and encouraging alternate forms of movement.
-The Labyrinth gets people on their hands and knees climbing through a three-dimensional network of cubes from the second to third floors; or alternatively, they could take the Mousetrap, a vertical maze.
-A net which spans several floors throughout the building, lets users climb up from floor to floor – suspended over the voids – and slides and fireman poles offer a fast way to get back down.
+The route through the building focuses on encouraging and fostering alternate forms of movement.
+The Labyrinth gets people on their hands and knees clambering through a three-dimensional network of cubes from the second to third floor.
+For the adventurous, the Mousetrap, a vertical maze, provides a challenging transition from floor to floor.
+A net that spans several floors and hangs suspended over voids affords young, active users a tactile landscape by which to discover the building whilst slides and firefighter’s poles offer a fast way to get back down.

-The urban gardens outside form the connection between Ku.Be and the urban realm, playing an important role in expressing the eight volumes and the activities happening inside.
-The diverse landscape - a system of microclimates with changing sounds, lights, and scents which blend seamlessly into a hill with integrated slides - reaches out into the gardens and ends in an amphitheatre outside.
-By becoming an extension of the urban landscape of Frederiksberg and integrating the community to such an extent, the House of Culture and Movement looks to become an incubator for further development within the neighbourhood.
+The urban gardens outside form the connection between Ku.Be and its surroundings, playing an important role in expressing the eight volumes and the activities happening inside.
+The diverse landscape - a system of microclimates with changing sounds, lights, and scents which blend seamlessly into a hill with integrated slides - reaches out into the gardens and terminates in an outdoor amphitheater.
+As an extension of the urban landscape of Frederiksberg and integral part of the community, the House of Culture and Movement looks to become an incubator for further development within the neighborhood.